 To be exempt from overtime, employees-specific job duties must meet a certain set of requirements, and they generally should be paid a salary of at least:

-Note: Salaried employees are not eligible for overtime pay.
+Note: Salaried exempt employees are not eligible for overtime pay.

 Earns wages based only on commission.
 Commission-only employees need to make at least minimum wage for hours worked.